 NSR has updated policy on sire DNA requirements for recorded litters, effective Jan.
 1, 2010.
 This change applies primarily to situations where a sire has died or was culled before DNA was collected, but also to instances where the DNA lab is unable to obtain a test result due to poor DNA quality.
+This can also apply to frozen semen from a sire that may not have a DNA sample on file, or it is too degraded to obtain quality DNA for genotyping.
 Since Jan.
 1, the following must be met to satisfy the sire DNA requirement in instances where a quality sire DNA sample is not available:

 Tests cannot be done overnight, so plan accordingly for registrations and show or sale deadlines.

 As a requirement for registration of litters that are farrowed on or after July 1, 2004, all sires (Duroc, Hampshire, Landrace and Yorkshire) must have a negative stress status on file (by DNA test) before the litter can be registered.
 No animals will be grandfathered in with this policy.

 In addition to the previous steps, the following policy was adopted by the Board of Directors of the American Yorkshire Club, the American Landrace Association, the United Duroc Swine Registry and the Hampshire Swine Registry with the effective dates indicated.